maxnmcbride/CodeWarsPractice/README.md

 Given [34, -345, -1, 100] your solution will return -345
 You can assume, for the purpose of this kata, that the supplied array will not be empty.

+8. Basic Mathematical Operations

+Your task is to create a function that does four basic mathematical operations.

+The function should take three arguments - operation(string/char), value1(number), value2(number).
+The function should return result of numbers after applying the chosen operation.

+Examples(Operator, value1, value2) --> output
+('+', 4, 7) --> 11
+('-', 15, 18) --> -3
+('*', 5, 5) --> 25
+('/', 49, 7) --> 7